 Portland Community College began as the adult education program of the Portland Public Schools.
 On May 15, 1961, the school district established the college as a separately operating entity.
-Because the college included students from many areas outside the Portland school district, the school board appointed an advisory council in 1965 to supervise the college and to give representation to areas beyond the school district boundaries.
+Because the college included students from many areas outside of Portland, the school board appointed an advisory council in 1965 to supervise the college and to give representation to areas beyond the school district boundaries.

-District residents showed continuing support for the college in 1980, and again in 1986, as they voted to increase the PCC tax base.
-Enrollment growth of 25 percent since 1986 led voters to approve a $61.4 million bond measure in 1992 to expand facilities at all campuses, and repair and upgrade existing buildings.
-In 2000, voters approved another bond measure for $144 million.
-As a result of the bond measure, the college opened new buildings at its three comprehensive campuses (Sylvania, Cascade and Rock Creek) in 2003 and 2004, and unveiled the new Southeast Center on SE 82nd and Division in 2004.
+District residents showed continuing support for the college in 1980 and 1986 as they voted to increase the PCC tax base.
+Enrollment growth of 25 percent since 1986 led residents to vote "yes" a $61.4 million bond measure in 1992 to expand facilities at all campuses, and repair and upgrade existing buildings.
+In 2000, another bond measure for $144 million passed.
+As a result, the college opened new buildings at its three comprehensive campuses (Sylvania, Cascade and Rock Creek) in 2003 and 2004, and unveiled the new Southeast Center on 82nd Avenue in 2004.
 PCC joined other community colleges and universities from around the country in signing a national climate initiative that launched the college’s climate action plan to reduce its carbon footprint.
-In 2008, area voters approved a $374 million bond measure, at that time, the largest ever in the state of Oregon, to improve technology, meet workforce demand needs and address rising enrollment.
-Willow Creek Center was the first building constructed as a result of this bond planning and work began all across the district in 2010-2011.
+In 2008, area voters approved a $374 million bond measure, which was the largest ever in the state of Oregon at the time.
+The money improved technology and workforce training centers, as well as addressed rising enrollment.
+The bond led to the completion of the the Willow Creek Center in 2009.

-The Newberg Center, also funded by the 2008 bond measure, began offering classes in its temporary space in fall 2010.
-Its permanent site opened in fall 2011, providing Yamhill County with a 12,000 square-foot education and community space.
+The energy-efficient Newberg Center opened in 2011 providing Yamhill County with a 12,000 square-foot education and community space.
 It is recognized as one of the most sustainable educational buildings in the nation, with solar panels, natural cooling and heating systems and natural lighting.
-During the 2011-2012 school year, PCC celebrated its 50th year of serving local communities with celebrations across the district, recognition of 50 distinguished alumni, and the accomplishment of 50,000 hours of community service work.
-In 2014, the college championed both the transformation of the Southeast Campus into its fourth comprehensive campus, and the opening of the Swan Island Trades Center, which helps to coordinate continuing education, training, retraining and professional development for Swan Island businesses.
+During the 2011-2012 school year, PCC celebrated its 50th year of serving local communities.
+In 2014, the college championed both the transformation of the Southeast Campus into its fourth comprehensive campus, but the creation of the Swan Island Trades Center.
+The Swan Island Center houses continuing education, training, retraining and professional development for local businesses.